 About The Radical South

-On February 24, 2016, Governor Phil Bryant declared April “Confederate History Month.”
-He chose the month, he explained, not only because April is when “the Confederate states began and ended a five-year struggle,” and because April 25 “is set aside as Confederate Memorial Day to honor those who served in the Confederacy,” but because “it is important for Americans to reflect on our nation’s past, to gain insight from our mistakes and successes, and to come to a full understanding that the lessons learned yesterday and today will carry us through tomorrow if we carefully and earnestly strive to understand and appreciate our heritage and our opportunities which lie before us.”
+On February 24, 2016, Governor Phil Bryant declared April “Confederate History Month,” as most Mississippi governors had before him.
+He chose the month “because it is important for Americans to reflect on our nation’s past, to gain insight from our mistakes and successes, and to come to a full understanding that the lessons learned yesterday and today will carry us through tomorrow if we carefully and earnestly strive to understand and appreciate our heritage and our opportunities which lie before us.” (source)

 Governor Bryant’s invitation prompted in-depth conversations among faculty at the University of Mississippi.
 These faculty were united in their desire to broaden our cultural understanding of the South to include the full complexity of the region—past, present, and future—and to stop using Confederate as a short-hand for Southern.”
 The result of these conversations was the 2017 “The Radical South.
 Sponsored by the Sarah Isom Center for Women and Gender Studies and the Center for the Study of Southern Culture, in collaboration with other departments and centers at the University of Mississippi, “The Radical South” was an ambitious collection of lectures, roundtables, screenings, workshops, and debates.
 For more on the 2017 program, please click here.